 Eckstrom, who noted he received "a very gracious" call from Banning conceding defeat, said, "I and my family are honored by the support and trust of the taxpayers of Lexington County."

 Eckstrom said he would continue to build on what he started in his first term: "Savings and efficiency ... cut down on spending and put taxpayers first."

 As for Banning?
 "The people spoke, and they decided to keep Mr. Eckstrom, and Jim is a good man," he told Patch.

-Gunter, who was celebrating at Wild Wings in Columbia, did not return a phone call seeking comment, but her opponent was congratulatory and said that even though he lost, he hopes that the issues that he raised in the campaign "will be taken to heart."
+Gunter, who was celebrating at Wild Wings in Columbia, did not return a phone call seeking comment, but her opponent was congratulatory and said that even though he lost, he hopes that "will be taken to heart."